Skip to content

 This way you can make a custom mouthguard for your teeth

-Step 2: Prepare the mouthguard
+Step 2: Prepare the bit

 Once the mouthguard is soft enough, gently place it in your mouth.
 Make sure you position it properly and comfortably so that it completely covers the upper and lower teeth.